-The Pension Asset Ceiling is calculated by working out the difference of the net present value (NPV) of future employer's contributions and the net present value (NPV) of employer's future costs.
-If the NPV of future service costs is less than future contribution then the Asset Ceiling is set at £0.
+The Pension Asset Ceiling is calculated by working out the difference of the present value (PV) of future employer's contributions and the present value (PV) of employer's future costs.
+If the PV of future service costs is less than future contribution then the Asset Ceiling is set at £0.

-Calculation 2022/23 £000's NPV of employer future service costs over the future working lifetime (32,237) NPV of future employer contributions over the future working lifetime 37,878 Amount by which future contributions exceed future costs 5,641 Asset Ceiling 0 Net Asset arising from defined benefit obligation 56,156 Pension Asset Ceiling Adjustment (56,156)
+2022/23 £000's Calculation 2023/24 £000's (32,237) PV Future employer's cost (5,299) 37,878 PV Future employer's contributions 5,972 5,641 Amount by which future contributions exceed future costs 673 0 Asset Ceiling 0 - Previous Years Adjustment (56,156) 56,156 Net Asset arising from defined benefit obligation 96,850 (56,156) Pension Asset Ceiling Adjustment (40,694)

-This Pension Asset Ceiling adjustment appears in the Comprehensive Income and Expenditure Statement, and is included under Other Comprehensive Income and Expenditure in the Actuarial (gains) / losses on pension assets/liabilities line
+This Pension Asset Ceiling adjustment appears in the Comprehensive Income and Expenditure Statement , and is included under Other Comprehensive Income and Expenditure in the Actuarial (gains) / losses on pension assets/liabilities line.